satyen95/yoga-website/README.md

 # yoga-website
-A basic frontend website developed using HTML,CSS,Bootstrap and maps api
+A basic frontend website developed using HTML,CSS,Bootstrap. usage of some new HTML tags and Google Maps api